 You may not have paid much attention to the actual operation of your garage door until the day it stopped working.
 Because the door is mechanical, it needs a few devices to help it move up and down.
 One of these is the opener, which gives a signal to your garage door that it should open or close.
 But, how does it physically move?
 This is where your garage door springs come in.
-Because they’re so important, they need to be looked after really well.
+Because they are so important, they need to be taken care of properly.

 However, as with most things in life, nothing lasts forever.
-The same applies to your springs.
-They should be replaced every 10,000 cycles, or every seven to 12 years.
+The same applies to your springs; they should be replaced every 10,000 cycles, or every seven to twelve years.

-Luckily for you, we have trained technicians who are experts in garage door torsion spring replacement, and who are also more than capable of replacing garage door extension springs.
+Luckily for you, we have trained technicians who are experts in replacing garage door torsion and extension springs.

-We’ve already touched on how important these springs are.
-However, we need to put added emphasis on the fact that they need to move an extremely heavy object up and down a few times every day.
-Even if you’re a real handyman, or woman, you should never attempt to fix it yourself.
-When it comes to your springs, DIY is never the answer.
-We have plenty of technicians who are simply waiting for your call for help!
+We have already discussed how important these springs are.
+However, we need to emphasize the fact that they need to move a very heavy object up and down multiple times a day.
+Even if you are a skilled handyman or handywoman, you should never attempt to fix it yourself.
+When it comes to your springs, DIY is never the solution.
+We have many technicians who are ready to help you when you call!

-Here at Garage Door Repair Coppell, we’ve worked hard to be one of the best garage door companies in the area.
-Our well-trained technicians are always here to answer any questions or queries you may have.
+Here at Garage Door Repair Coppell, we have worked hard to be one of the best garage door companies in the area.
+Our well-trained technicians are always available to answer any questions or queries you may have.
+Contact us now!